 Sebaceous adenitis is an inflammatory condition of the sebaceous glands that leads to the destruction of the glands.

 The sebaceous glands found in the hair follicles in the skin are responsible for releasing sebum.
-Although the disease is uncommon in cats, it can result in balding in the face, head and ear regions.
+Although this disease is uncommon in cats, it can result in balding in the face, head, and ear regions.

-There is no cure for sebaceous adenitis, but symptoms of the disease, such as itching and irritation can be managed using anti-inflammatory drugs and anti-scaling products to remove the crusty sores that form around the hair follicles.
+There is no cure but symptoms such as itching and irritation can be managed using anti-inflammatory drugs and anti-scaling products.
+These will remove the crusty sores that form around the hair follicles.

 12) Solar Dermatitis

-Treatment for solar dermatitis includes keeping your cat away from the sun.
-You may also use an antibiotic ointment to prevent infections and encourage healing.
+Treatment for solar dermatitis involves keeping your cat out of the sun.
+Use an antibiotic ointment to prevent infections and promote healing.

 Rare Causes of Bald Patches in Cats

-Although rare, hair loss can also be a symptom of an underlying condition or immune system problem, an overactive thyroid, diabetes or cancer.
-Keep a log of your cat’s behavior and its eating and litter box habits to help your vet determine the cause.
+Although rare, hair loss can also be a symptom of an immune system problem, an overactive thyroid, diabetes, or cancer.